Wright0/PDA-static-dynamic-testing/testing_task_1.md

   end
 end
 end
 # There are too many "end"s in this method.
+Also, what happens if the cards are of equal value?
+As it stands, I believe it would say that the second card is the higher card, even if it's not.

 def self.cards_total(cards)
   total